robusta-dev/robusta/docs/index.rst

 You configure automations in a three-part yaml:

 Triggers:
-    When this automation should run.
+    When to run.

 Actions:
-    What the automation should do
+    What to do

 Sinks:
-    Where the result should be sent
+    Where to send the result

 Examples
 ~~~~~~~~~~~~~~~~~~